Information about more discipline-specific audiovisual resources are available on subject library guides.

-City has a licence with the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
+City has a licence from the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
 Note that many digital-only broadcasters are not covered by the ERA Licence.

 For details of what is both permitted and not permitted under the terms of the University's Educational Recording Agency (ERA+) Licence, please see the ERA website.

 You may also use the Box of Broadcasts service to make your own collection of TV clips and programmes.

 The law allows extracts from commercially produced DVDs to be shown in lectures for educational purposes.
 No more of the DVD than is necessary for the purpose should be shown, but it can be included in a recording.

 If the DVD is not commercially available, then it is necessary to contact the production company.
 It may be necessary to obtain an educational licence from the company.

 Any other use of a DVD will require a licence (e.g., showing for entertainment purposes).
 More information is available from the Government website.

 Note though that this does not apply to a student film club or similar showing films to students in general for entertainment purposes, even if on University premises - a licence will be necessary.